 Note that the monitor uses a flicker-free backlight and features a low-blue light filter, which together eliminates eye strain and headaches caused by prolonged use of the display.

 The AOC CU34G2X supports AMD FreeSync with a 48-144 variable refresh rate (VRR) range.
 Keep in mind that the range is not 30-144Hz as shown on AOC’s EU website.

-The AOC CU34G2X is not certified by NVIDIA as G-SYNC compatible.
-Even though there are many non-certified monitors that work flawlessly with NVIDIA cards, many units of the CU34G2X do have some issues.
+NVIDIA does not certify the AOC CU34G2X as G-SYNC compatible, even though many non-certified monitors work flawlessly with NVIDIA cards, many units of the CU34G2X do have some issues.

 Some units of the monitor will have brightness flickering in certain scenarios when using FreeSync with NVIDIA cards, mainly when your FPS rate fluctuates and in in-game menus and cutscenes.

 In fact, some users with AMD cards have reported the same issue as well.

 As this is a relatively new monitor, a future driver update by NVIDIA and AMD will hopefully fix this issue.

 In the meantime, if you get a unit with this issue, you can use CRU to manually decrease the FreeSync range to ~90-144Hz, which should prevent or at least reduce the brightness flickering.